ModelEarth/community/challenge/README.md

 ### National Day of Civic Hacking

-Get a head start by enrolling your team in the National Day of Civic Hacking and help Code for America [bring Social Safety Net Programs online](https://www.codeforamerica.org/features/bringing-social-safety-net-benefits-online/).
+Get a head start by enrolling your team in the National Day of Civic Hacking and help Code for America [bring Social Safety Net Programs&nbsp;online](https://www.codeforamerica.org/features/bringing-social-safety-net-benefits-online/).

 <b>Saturday, September 12</b> - <a href="https://www.codeforamerica.org/events/national-day-of-civic-hacking" target="national">National Day of Civic Hacking</a>